 If you really want white sand between your toes, while sipping cocktails and taking in the serenity, the hotel has a private beach Gabi Beach.
 It is only a couple of kilometres away and golf carts run regularly between the hotel and Gabi beach.

-The resort is situated on the north-east coast of the island in Kiwengwa, also known as the “Spice Island”.
+The resort is situated on the north-east coast of Kiwengwa Island, also known as the “Spice Island”.
 There are two main ways that you can arrive on the island, by plane and by boat.

 The closest international airport is Kisauni, Zanzibar Town and is about 90 minutes to the Melia Resort by private transfer.
 It is not easy getting to the resort and I suggest booking your transfer in advance with the resort.